rustprooflabs/pgosm-flex/docs/src/COMMON-CUSTOMIZATION.md

 The automatic Geofabrik download can be overridden by providing PgOSM Flex with the path to a valid `.osm.pbf` file using `--input-file`.
 This option overrides the default file handling, archiving, and MD5 checksum validation.
+With `--input-file` you can use a custom `osm.pbf` you created, or use it to simply remove the need for an internet connection from the instance running the processing.

-The `--region` option is still required, the `--subregion` option can be used if desired.
+> Note: The `--region` option is always required, the `--subregion` option can be used with `--input-file` to put the information in the `subregion` column of `osm.pgosm_flex`.

 ## Customize load to PostGIS